 My interest in social justice extends to and includes an interest in race and racism.
-So, when this book was recommended to me, I picked it up right away.
+So, when a colleague recommended “Why Are All the Black Kids Sitting Together in the Cafeteria” to me, I picked it up right away.

-It’s been 20+ years since this book was written and, aside from the absence of technology in the cafeteria, it reads as if it could have been written yesterday.
+The author wrote the book 20+ years ago.
+Yet, aside from the absence of technology in the cafeteria, it reads as if it could have been written yesterday.

-The author, Beverly Daniel Tatum, recently published an updated version which I am eager to read (anyone out there read it already?).
+The author, Beverly Daniel Tatum, recently published an updated version of Why Are All the Black Kids Sitting Together in the Cafeteria which I am eager to read (anyone out there read it already?).

 Tatum initially wrote the book with an eye towards helping parents and teachers as they grapple with race and identity in their children and students.
 She wanted to arm the adults with the information and guidance that they’d need to help the kids disrupt racism.

-With that audience in mind, Tatum walks the readers through the development of identity from pre-school through adulthood.
-And this nerd is grateful that her assertions are backed up with research (if you’ve read this blog, you know that I hate baseless claims that make their ways into books!).
+With that audience in mind, Tatum walks the readers through the development of identity from preschool through adulthood.
+This nerd is grateful that the author backs up her assertions with research.
+If you’ve read this blog, you know that I hate baseless claims that make their ways into books!

-Tatum outlines the exposure we have to language, imagery, and behavior that teaches prejudice and contributes to the racism that swirls around all of us.
-Her argument, which I whole heartedly agree with, is that we have to break down the systemic racism and the obvious differences in housing, schooling, opportunities that are afforded based on our race.
+Tatum outlines the exposure to language, imagery, and behavior that teaches prejudice and contributes to the racism around all of us.
+She argues for a dismantling of systemic racism and the obvious differences in housing, schooling, opportunities based on our race.

-The book is a call to action to have these tough conversations with people like you and people who are different than you.
+The book calls us to action.
+It encourages tough conversations with people like you and people different than you.
 And with this book in your back pocket, you will be ready for these spontaneous conversations that come up.

 If you’d like the Cliff Notes version, Dr. Tatum gave a talk at TedEx in 2017.
 It is worth a watch!

-Early in her career, Dr. Mary Guinan worked as a doctor and epidemiologist for the World Health Organization during the small pox eradication efforts in India and Pakistan.
+Early in her career, Dr. Mary Guinan worked as a doctor and epidemiologist for the World Health Organization.
+Her work coincided with the smallpox eradication efforts in India and Pakistan.
 Her efforts involved interviewing patients and contacts of patients, pleading with local leaders to allow work to happen in their communities, and tracking down every case of small pox in the most remote corners of India.
 She tells a charming story about trying to get her budget for her elephant-feed approved.
-Indeed, a wealthy Indian man turned up with an elephant and an elephant-driver to expedite her work as he (the elephant, not the man) could easily cross rivers and slug all of their equipment.
+Indeed, a wealthy Indian man turned up with an elephant and an elephant-driver to expedite her work.
+The elephant, not the man, could easily cross rivers and slug all of their equipment.

-Her career progressed and over time she cared for patients living with HIV, worked in a Pakistani refugee camp, and became the go-to for all questions and concerns related to herpes.
-My favorite antidote from the book is when “Dr. Condom”, as she was known, was asked in 1978 about the risk of getting HIV from a toilet seat, she responded: “The only way I know of that you can get AIDS from a toilet seat is if you sit down on it before someone else gets up.”
+Her career progressed.
+Over time she cared for patients living with HIV, worked in a Pakistani refugee camp, and became the go-to for all questions and concerns related to herpes.
+My favorite antidote is when “Dr. Condom”, as she was known, was asked in 1978 about the risk of getting HIV from a toilet seat.
+She responded: “The only way I know of that you can get AIDS from a toilet seat is if you sit down on it before someone else gets up.”
 She was on fire.

 I enjoyed this book, I did.
-I wish that there were more details in it and that it was written with an assumption that the reader would like to hear more about decision-making processes and, frankly, details of her life.
-She is a remarkable person by all accounts—becoming a doctor when only 10% in the field were women, winning the jackpot to become one of the 45 to land a spot in the CDCs Epidemic Intelligence Service , rejection after rejection for her applications to study chemistry because she’s a woman– and yet, when it comes to her life and her ability to overcome adversity, the book fell flat.
-Many of the chapters left me wanting more, to learn more, or to even be able to relate to her more and see her as an example.
+I wished for more details in it and more about decision-making processes and, frankly, details of her life.
+She is a remarkable person by all accounts.
+Becoming a doctor when only 10% in the field were women, winning the jackpot to become one of the 45 to land a spot in the CDCs Epidemic Intelligence Service, rejection after rejection for her applications to study chemistry because she’s a woman.
+Yet, when it comes to her life and her ability to overcome adversity, the book fell flat.
+Many of the chapters left me wanting more, to learn more, or to relate to her more.

 Is it worth a read?
 Yes, especially since it is short, funny, and entertaining.
 Well, at least as entertaining as a book about an epidemiologist can be.